ibm-cloud-docs/EventStreams/ES_using_schema_registry.md

 Getting the latest version of a schema requires at least both:

-- Reader role access to the {{site.data.keyword.messagehub}} cluster resource type
+- Reader role access to the {{site.data.keyword.messagehub}} cluster resource type.
-- Reader role access to the schema resource that matches the schema being retrieved
+- Reader role access to the schema resource that matches the schema being retrieved.

-## Listing all of the versions of a schema – GET /artifacts/{schema-id}/versions
+### Listing all of the versions of a schema

 To list all versions of a schema currently stored in the registry, make a GET request to the /artifacts/{schema-id}/versions endpoint, (where {schema-id} is the ID of the schema).
 If successful, a list of all current version numbers for the schema is returned in the payload of the response.

-Example cURL request:
+Example curl request:

 ```
 curl -u token:$APIKEY $URL/artifacts/my-schema/versions